dotnet/docs-maui/docs/user-interface/handlers/customize.md

 > [!IMPORTANT]
 > Handler customizations are global and aren't scoped to a specific control instance.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.

-Each handler class exposes the native view that implements the cross-platform view via its `PlatformView` property.
+Each handler class exposes the native view that implements the cross-platform control via its `PlatformView` property.
 This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
-In addition, the cross-platform view implemented by the handler is exposed via its `VirtualView` property.
+In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

 Handlers can be customized per platform by using conditional compilation, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).

-## Customize a control with a property mapper
+## Customize a control

 The .NET MAUI `Entry` is a single-line text input control, that implements the `IEntry` interface.
 On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField` control.
 On Android, the `Entry` is mapped to an `AppCompatEditText` control, and on Windows the `Entry` is mapped to a `TextBox` control:

 :::image type="content" source="media/customize/entry-handler.png" alt-text="Entry handler architecture." border="false":::

-The `Entry` mapper, in the `EntryHandler` class, maps the cross-platform control API to the native control API.
-This mapper can be modified to customize the control on each platform:
+The `Entry` property mapper, in the `EntryHandler` class, maps the cross-platform control properties to the native view API.
+This ensures that when a property is set on an `Entry`, the underlying native view is updated as required.
+The property mapper can be modified to customize the control on each platform:

 ```csharp
 namespace CustomizeHandlersDemo.Views;